Quick Facts About A. P. Green Industries Trust Fund and Lawsuits

 A.P.
 Green Products Containing Asbestos

-• Insulation Coating was manufactured from 1948-1971 and contained between 6.5% and 18% asbestos.
+• Insulation coating: Manufactured from 1948 to 1971, it contained between 6.5% and 18% asbestos.
 This coating was weatherproof and used on insulation to resist moisture.

-• Mizzou GR was an asbestos-containing gunning refractory product made from 1966-1972.
+• Mizzou GR: An asbestos-containing gunning refractory product, it was made from 1966 to 1972.

 A.P.
 Green manufactured other asbestos-containing products, including Castable Mix, Greencast, Steelplant Castable, Dropsy Fry, Insblock, Loose Wool Insulation, LoAbrade GR, Therm-O-Flake Coating and Therm-O-Flake Block Insulation.
 These products were produced between the 1940s and the early 1970s.